 - 1 teaspoon vanilla

 I think this batch is plenty sweet, and the dough had the same texture as the original—both are easy to mold and shape, as long as you take the time to mix the ingredients well, whether by hand or with a mixer.
 The resulting cookies, from either list of ingredients, are soft, sweet, and just a little crumbly.
 I think they will be even better with the egg wash and decorative topping.
+I have recently found the Swedish pearl sugar on Amazon and it looks much nicer than the sparkling sugar I originally used.

 Anyway, I’m putting the search for my grandma’s cookies to rest